CarbonHosting/docs/custom.md

 <toggledStatus data-url="<URL TO PING>"></toggledStatus>
 ```

-If this page returns 404, 403, 500 etc. It will return offline.
+If this page returns 404, 403, 500 etc. it will return offline.
 The page must return an `"ok"` request to be online.